Skip to content

 Content writing seeks to position a company as a trusted advisor, to attract prospects, and to nurture them through a complex sale.

 The end goal may be the same: to make a sale.
-But in content marketing, it’s a soft sell, not a hard sell.
+But in content marketing, it’s a soft sell over a long process, not a hard sell in a quick time.

 Update: Not so black and white